Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

-# Invariant Testing with Chimera Framework
+# Bootcamp Part 1: Invariant Testing with Chimera Framework

-## What is the Chimera Framework?

-In this section going to look at what the [Chimera Framework](../oss/chimera.md) is and see how we've used it to create our [Create Chimera App](../writing_invariant_tests/create_chimera_app.md) template.

-We'll also look at an example of how we can use Chimera to scaffold Morpho, a simple real-world contract that will allow us to understand how we can write invariant tests.

-### The Core Concept

-The key idea of the Chimera Framework is that it allows you to write property tests using a single format and everything related to the underlying means by which you make the assertions is abstract away all so that you can effectively write your test in Solidity and use any tool ([Echidna](https://github.com/crytic/echidna), [Medusa](https://github.com/crytic/medusa), [Halmos](https://github.com/a16z/halmos) or [Kontrol](https://github.com/runtimeverification/kontrol)) to verify them.

-In this first section we'll just be focused on understanding the Chimera Framework and will look at how to use each tool in later sections.

-## The Four Phases of Invariant Testing
-Before diving into the example let's first look at some of the key points of how to best execute invariant testing that will help reduce decision-making fatigue and allow you to do a better job.

-We've developed this approach because at the end of the day, the time spent writing the test is a sunken cost.
-The primary value of invariant testing is in preventing bugs, so standardizing the way you write tests is key if you don't want to waste time on design decisions that you should be able to reuse between test suites and prevent you from finding more bugs.

-After looking at these different phases we'll get into scaffolding Morpho but you can skip ahead to the [Getting Started](#getting-started) section if you want to start right away.

-### Phase 1: Setup Phase
-In this phase your only goal should be to deploy the contracts in a meaningful state.

-### Phase 2: Coverage
-The next phase is all about achieving line coverage over the contracts of interest that you're testing.
-This is key because without it you can define any number of properties but they will be worthless because you won't be meaningfully testing them without actually reaching all possible states in your target system.

-### Phase 3: Write Properties
-This phase is pretty straightforward, you define properties using your understanding of the system in English then translate them into implementations in Solidity.

-### Phase 4: Iterate
-The final phase is iteration, where you reflect on the properties you've written and determine if there are further properties that you could additionally implement.
-We'll see down below how this can often be limited by the way that we reached coverage as using things like mocks limits the state space we can explore in dependencies of the system.

-The approach that we're taking with using stateful fuzzing is essentially just asking the tool for the steps that a normal user may execute in our system to achieve a specific goal instead of asking whether a state is feasible in our ways through a formal tool we simply want to get to the reproducer.

-## The Philosophy of Testing

-The key benefit of invariant testing is not necessarily the tests themselves but rather ability that they give you to think about and test edge cases and your understanding of the system.

-The Chimera framework is here to offload the required thinking related to setting up the test suite to help you streamline your process and get you through achieving coverage and breaking properties as soon as possible.
+This 3-part bootcamp is meant to give you everything you need to go from zero knowledge of invariant testing to an intermediate level where you can comfortably set up an invariant testing suite yourself and use properties to identify bugs in Solidity smart contracts.

+In this first part we're going to look at the Chimera Framework, what it is, why it exists and how we can use it to test a smart contract system using multiple different tools.
+By the end of part 1 you should be comfortable scaffolding a system and ensuring it has full coverage.

+> This bootcamp is roughly based on the first three parts of the bootcamp streamed by [Alex The Entreprenerd](https://x.com/GalloDaSballo) [here](https://getrecon.xyz/bootcamp) though some of the implementation details have changed, however you can still use it to follow along if you prefer consuming content in a video format.

 ## The Chimera Framework Contracts

-The key idea behind the Chimera framework, is to use the following contracts:
+The key idea behind the Chimera framework is to use the following contracts as a scaffolding for your test suite:

-- **Setup** - where deployment configurations are located
+- `Setup` - where deployment configurations are located
-- **TargetFunctions** - explicitly state all the functions that should be called as part of state exploration
+- `TargetFunctions` - explicitly define all functions that should be called as part of state exploration
-- **Properties** - used to explicitly state the properties to be tested
+- `Properties` - used to explicitly define the properties to be tested
-- **BeforeAfter** - an abstraction used to track variables over time to define more complex properties
+- `BeforeAfter` - used to track variables over time to define more complex properties
-- **CryticTester** - the entrypoint from which a given tool will execute test
+- `CryticTester` - the entrypoint from which a given tool will execute tests
-- **CryticToFoundry** - used for debugging broken properties with Foundry
+- `CryticToFoundry` - used for debugging broken properties with Foundry

-so that you don't have to make decisions about your test suite configuration and can get to writing and breaking properties faster (for more details on these checkout the [Chimera Framework](../writing_invariant_tests/chimera_framework.md#the-contracts) page).
+This scaffolding reduces the decisions you have to make about your test suite configuration so you can get to writing and breaking properties faster.

-Our goal with this framework is to help you write 99% of the time using the same format that you're used to in Foundry, then give you an easy way to hook into other tools that we believe are way more powerful for testing with a particular method so that you can actually get to evaluating properties faster.
+> For more details on how to use the above contracts checkout the [Chimera Framework](../writing_invariant_tests/chimera_framework.md#the-contracts) page.

+The primary contracts we'll be looking at in this lesson are `Setup` and `TargetFunctions`.

 In `Setup`, we're going to put all of our deployment configuration.
-This can become very complex but as of now all you want to think about is that we need to specify how to deploy all the contracts of interest for all of our tools.
+This can become very complex but for now all you want to think about is that we need to specify how to deploy all the contracts of interest for all of our tools.

-The `TargetFunctions` are the key of our opinionation, it allows you to explicitly state all the functions that should be called as part of state exploration.
-For more complex codebases you'll generally have multiple sub-contracts which specify target functions for each of the contracts of interest in the system which you can inherit into `TargteFunctions`.
+The `TargetFunctions` contract allows you to explicitly state all the functions that should be called as part of state exploration.
+For more complex codebases you'll generally have multiple sub-contracts which specify target functions for each of the contracts of interest in the system which you can inherit into `TargetFunctions`.
 Fundamentally, any time you're thinking about exploring state the handler for the state changing call should be located in `TargetFunctions`.

-The `BeforeAfter` contract is an abstraction that allows us to track variable transitions over time to assert more complex properties.

-## Why This Framework Exists

-We mentioned above that Chimera allows you to simplify your invariant test suite creation process and run multiple tools to test the invariants you define, but we can say that more fundamentally this framework exists to standardize how state space is explored, meaning how the state of a smart contract state is altered.
-The primary reason we want to standardize this is because if we all agree on a way to explore state and check for properties, then we can all build tools that are interoperable.

-But most importantly, we can optimize these tools so that we don't have to have this generic tool that is a hundred or a thousand times slower than what it could be if we just standardize it a bit.
-That's really our goal - we want to standardize how you explore state and we'll show you this today.
-We want to standardize how you check for global properties and how you debug repros.
-That's also something you'll see there today.

-Our goal is really to help you be able to run other tools because the idea that there is one tool that does everything is just not true and so we believe you should be able to use as many tools as you want.
+---

 ## Getting Started
-To follow along, you can clone the [Morpho repository](https://github.com/morpho-org/morpho-blue).
+To follow along, you can clone this [Morpho repository](https://github.com/morpho-org/morpho-blue).
 We'll then see how after you've cloned Morpho you can use the [Recon Builder](../free_recon_tools/builder.md) to get all the Chimera scaffoling for our contract of interest.

-Looking at our primary goals for this section they are:
+Our primary goals for this section are:
-1. setup - create the simplest setup possible that allows you to fully test the system's state
+1. **setup** - create the simplest setup possible that allows you to test all interest state combinations
-2. coverage - understand how to read a coverage report and resolve coverage issues
+2. **coverage** - understand how to read a coverage report and resolve coverage issues

 ## Practical Implementation - Setting Up Morpho